Landscaping contractors in

 Licensing Requirements

-Kentucky does not require a state license for basic landscaping services.
-However, pesticide application requires a Commercial Pesticide Applicator License through the Kentucky Department of Agriculture, which requires passing a written exam and annual renewal.
-Tree care may require ISA certification for commercial work.
+Kentucky does not require a state contractor license for landscaping.
+However, pesticide application requires a Commercial Applicator License through Kentucky Department of Agriculture.
+Tree work may require arborist certification.
+Commercial pesticide license requires written exam and continuing education for renewal every 3 years.

 Permit Requirements